GoogleChrome/developer.chrome.com/site/en/blog/first-party-sets-sameparty/index.md

 ``brandx.site``, the cookie is **never directly available** to ``fly-brandx.site``.
-This can be confusing as you may see this referenced as shared identity, but this means that the relaxed boundary between the sites allows them to to set or send cookies in same-party, cross-site contexts—not that cookies are directly shared.
+This can be confusing as you may see this referenced as shared identity, but this means that the relaxed boundary between the sites allows them to set or send cookies in same-party, cross-site contexts—not that cookies are directly shared.
 {% endAside %}